 Expats travelling to Mozambique are advised to exercise caution.
-The country is known to experience waves of crime, and political tension, therefore expats should keep up to date with current affairs in the country, and remain vigilant.
+The country is known to experience waves of crime and political tension.
+To make matters worse, the Mozambique Police Force (PRM) isn’t very trustworthy.
+It suffers from limited resources, staff shortages and widespread corruption.
+Expats should therefore keep up with current affairs in the country and remain vigilant.

 Crime in Mozambique